FERGUSLIE PARK - the true life setting for

 "What a great read, I couldn't put it down!!
 Loved the story and all the characters."

 The town of Paisley is famous for it's Paisley Pattern (see right) and for it's two thread mills: the Anchor Mills and Ferguslie Mills.

 At one time, over 90% of the world's cotton thread came out of these two factories.
-In 1949 there were 10,500 mill-workers in Paisley, many of them living in the suburb of Ferguslie Park.
+In 1949 there were 10,500 mill-workers in Paisley, most were young adults, aged between fifteen and twenty-five, many of them living in the suburb of Ferguslie Park.

 By 1991, after four roller-coaster decades of expansion, diversification, merger, closures and three-day-weeks, the Paisley mills employed just 340.

 On Friday April 2 1993 the last mill-girl clocked off for the last time.
-Sadly, an era had passed.
+With it, an era passed.

-The setting for the novel is Ferguslie Park, a suburb of Paisley, just south of Glasgow in Scotland.
+The setting for the young adult thriller, Small Fish Big Fish, is Ferguslie Park, a suburb of Paisley, just south of Glasgow in Scotland.
 In it's heyday (during the 1960's, when the novel is set) there were around 13,500 people living in 3,500 units of housing - row after row of three and four story housing tenements crammed together to accommodate as many families as possible.

 The suburb was built in the nineteen-thirties and forties to cater for people being cleared from Paisley’s slums.
 Many of the families living there were unskilled, low paid manual workers in irregular employment.
 Some lived in extreme poverty and others were commonly thought of by the authorities as hopeless cases, dangerous, and requiring supervision and control.
 This was of course an oversimplification.

 Many of the people who lived in the scheme, though poor, were the salt of the earth, but Council policy at the time dictated that these victims of increasing poverty and unemployment throughout the Paisley area should be be re-located to Ferguslie Park.